Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 Ghrelin: The Hunger Hormone

-Ghrelin is the hormone responsible for hunger signals.
+Ghrelin is the hormone most closely associated with hunger signals.

-Ghrelin levels rise before meals and fall after eating.
+Ghrelin levels usually rise before meals and fall after eating.

-Sleep deprivation and extreme dieting can increase ghrelin levels.
+Sleep deprivation and extreme dieting can increase ghrelin levels, which often leads to:

 • increased hunger